elixir-cldr/cldr_print/README.md

 ### Notes

 * The grouping separator, decimal point and exponent characters are defined in the current processes locale or as specified in the `:locale` option to `printf/3`.

 * In no case does a non-existent or small field width cause truncation of a field; padding takes place only if the specified field width exceeds the actual width.

 ## Todo

-* [ ] Generate functions that know what the localised grouping is

-* [ ] Do integer values, printed with a `%f` format, get fractional digits?

 * [ ] `g` and `G` don't yet use the right algorithm to determine whether to use `f` or `e`

-* [ ] Decimals aren't supported in all formats yet

 * [ ] Formats `a` and `A` aren't implemented

+* [ ] The `#` is not validated for a, A, e, E, f, F, g and G formats.
+There seems to be some inconsistent implementations around that need further investigation

-* [ ] Precision for Decimals seems to print differently to precision for floats
+* [x] Precision for Decimals seems to print differently to precision for floats

-* [ ] The `#` alternative form flag is not fully compliant for all format types
+* [x] Generate functions that know what the localised grouping is.
+Done in an update to `ex_cldr_numbers`

+* [x] Use the localised grouping definition with the `'` flag

+* [x] Do integer values, printed with a `%f` format, get fractional digits?

+* [x] Decimals aren't supported in all formats yet
 ## Installation

 ```elixir